 When your feet are in heels, your ankle joints are pushed forward into a weak angle they aren’t used to, which makes them unstable and more prone to injury.
 Your body will have to work harder to maintain this position and can give into a twist or sprain at vulnerable moments.
 The angle puts stress on your back, hips and knees, which can lead to arthritis or other joint pain.

 Plus, wearing heels can restrict blood flow in your lower extremities, leading to unsightly spider veins later in life.
-Instead of giving in to high heel ache, try beautiful lower heels like our Stunner.
+Instead of giving in to high heel ache, try beautiful lower heels like our Encore.
 These have excellent arch support for high heels, providing much-needed relief to your ankle joints.
 They further relieve high heel pain thanks to comfortable, removable Curves & Pods® premium removable footbeds.

 Common Source of High Heel Ache: Too Much Pressure On Forefoot